-The Chapter of Community Child Health (CCCH) is a Chapter of The Royal Australasian College of Physicians (RACP) Paediatrics & Child Health Division that connects and supports Fellows and Trainees in Australia and New Zealand interested in Community Child Health.
+The Chapter of Community Child Health (CCCH) is a Chapter of The Royal Australasian College of Physicians (RACP) Paediatrics & Child Health Division that connects and supports Fellows and Trainees in Australia and Aotearoa New Zealand interested in Community Child Health.

-We promote Community Child Health through training, continuing professional development, excellence in skills, expertise and ethical standards.
 We support an ecological framework for understanding and responding to child health issues, and act as an authoritative body for consultation in Community Child Health.
-We advocate on behalf of our members and are committed to promoting study by developing training programs for doctors.
-Our areas of interest include, Child Development and Behaviour, Child Population Health and Child Protection.
+We advocate on behalf of our members and are committed to promoting study by developing training programs for physicians.

 About Community Child Health

-Community Child Health is a branch of Paediatric Medicine focussed on the health and development of children in a broader community context.
+Community Child Health is a branch of Paediatric Medicine focused on the health and development of children in a broader community context.
 Community Child Health Paediatricians work collaboratively with a multidisciplinary team of medical professionals to improve the health and wellbeing of children and their families.

-Becoming a CCCH Member
+Become a CCCH Member

 Training in Community Child Health